When Your Child Has an Elbow Fracture

-Elevate the arm to reduce swelling.
+Raise the arm to reduce swelling.
 Keep the elbow above heart level as often as possible.

 Do physical therapy to restore range of motion once the cast or splint is removed.

 Some fractures may require closed reduction (moving broken pieces of bone back into alignment).
 Closed reduction is done from outside of the body and requires no incisions.
 For fractures of the joint, of the growth plate, or severe fractures, surgery may be needed.
-During surgery, fixation devices (pins that go through the skin into the bone) may be put into broken bone to hold it in place while it heals.
-These devices may need to be taken out by the doctor about 3 to 6 weeks after surgery.
+During surgery, fixation devices (pins that go through the skin into the bone) may be put into a broken bone to hold it in place while it heals.
+These devices may need to be taken out by the healthcare provider about 3 to 6 weeks after surgery.